-In the previous post, we talked about Linux network commands and we saw some useful examples of troubleshooting your network, today we will talk about some Linux security commands that you will need to harden your system.
+In the previous post, we talked about Linux network commands and we saw some useful examples used to troubleshoot your network, today we will talk about some Linux security commands that you will need to harden your system.

-Exploits are rapidly built on these vulnerabilities within a few hours of them being discovered.
-Some vulnerabilities are not even discovered until someone uses them to exploit a host.
+New vulnerabilities are discovered a lot these days, exploits are immediately built on those vulnerabilities after being discovered.
+Some of those vulnerabilities are not even discovered until some attacker uses them to exploit a host.

 The security is the main concern for all of us and we will see some practical examples of how to harden your system security.

 You can limit where the root user can log on by restricting him to a specific set of terminals.
 To do this, edit /etc/securetty file.